TaylorMutch/vistas_project/README.md

 # Development Requirements

-Python 3.(4.3), preferably in a virtualenv,
+Python 3.(4.3), preferably in a virtualenv

 Django 1.8.3